medic/cht-docs/content/en/core/overview/data-flows-for-analytics/cht-sync.md

 #### Logstash and PostgREST

-[Logstash](https://www.elastic.co/logstash/) streams data from CouchDB and forwards it to [PostgREST](https://postgrest.org/en/stable/) which provides REST endpoints to store the data in the PostreSQL database.
+[Logstash](https://www.elastic.co/logstash/) streams data from CouchDB and forwards it to [PostgREST](https://postgrest.org/en/stable/) which provides REST endpoints to store the data in the PostgreSQL database.

 #### PostgreSQL